Professor Stephen Hawking once said that humanity must colonise other planets in the 21st century if we want to avoid extinction.

 The gravity on Europa is 13% that of Earth and it has no atmosphere—and therefore no weather.

 The sky is always as black as night.

 Meanwhile, its fellow moon Callisto is also covered with ice and is the most heavily cratered object in the solar system, thanks to its ancient 4-billion-year-old landscape and lack of geological activity.

 Like Europa, it too could support an ocean filled with cold-tolerant life forms.
 It's certainly an enticing driver to get a permanent human base set up on the surface in order to find out.

 For the first time in 3.8 billion years, life on Earth is developing the capacity to explore and put down roots on other planets.
 It's not merely a giant leap for mankind, it's an advancement for all life that we take with us.

-Think beyond domestic animals and lab mice.
-I'm talking about the plants, bacteria and fungi that fuel our ecosystems and will be vital to our nourishment on other worlds.
+And I'm not just talking about domestic animals and lab mice—I'm talking plants, bacteria, and fungi, too.
+These fuel our life-supporting ecosystems on Earth and will be vital to our sustained nourishment on other worlds.

-Once the life support infrastructure is established on Mars, Jupiter's moons, and beyond, going multiplanetary will be a one-way trip for millions of humans - including your descendants who may already be alive today.
+Once the life support infrastructure is established on Mars, Jupiter's moons, and beyond, going multiplanetary will be an option for millions of humans—including your own descendants who may already be alive today.